Extensive wine list, creative dishes, candlelit atmosphere

 "Mention Noble Rot to anyone who knows anything about London restaurants and you’ll probably see a twinkle in their eye.
 Tell them they’ve got a Mayfair location and they might just give you a hug.
-The bungalow-ish, maroon-toned dining room den in Shepherd Market leans in humming, sipping, and forking.
-Standards feel as high as its spots in Bloomsbury and Soho, although starters like Sicilian prawns may get you going more than modern European mains like the spaetzle." - heidi lauth beasley, jake missing, rianne shlebak
+The bungalow-ish, maroon-toned dining room den in Shepherd Market leans into humming, sipping, and forking.
+Standards aren’t as standout as its spots in Bloomsbury and Soho, so starters like Sicilian prawns may get you going more than modern European mains like the spaetzle." - heidi lauth beasley, jake missing, rianne shlebak

 "London’s booziest diagonal line is the one that runs west, from Noble Rot’s original location in Bloomsbury, via Soho, to their third buzzing spot in Mayfair.
 This maroon-toned, mahogany den in Shepherd’s Market feels like it could’ve been part of the bar and restaurant’s portfolio since day one.
 And the way in which the bungalow-ish dining room leans in humming, sipping, and forking seems to suggest the same.
 Standards feel high as usual—though starters like Sicilian prawns may get you going more than modern European mains like the späetzle.
 And with two bar areas (upstairs and down), this space feels tailor-made for lunch or dinner, business or leisure." - Jake Missing